Etingof conjecture for quantized quiver varieties: Harish-Chandra bimodules and restriction functors

 We finish this section with two remarks.

 \begin{Rem} Let us explain why in Lemma \ref{Lem:tens_dag_intertw} we deal with $\Tor$'s rather than with the derived tensor products.
 The reason is that we do not have the derived version of the functor $\bullet_{\dagger,x}$.
 The difficulty here is to pass between the derived version of the category $\HC(\hat{\A}_{\paramq}(\hat{v})^{\wedge_0}_\hbar)$ to that of the category $\HC(\hat{\A}_{\paramq}(\hat{v})_\hbar)$.
-For the latter category we take the subcategory in the derived category of the category of graded $\hat{\A}_{\paramq}(\hat{v})_\hbar$-bimodules with HC homology.
-For the former we need to use the subcategory in the derived category of bimodules over with homology that is a localization (from $\C[[\hbar]]$ to $\C((\hbar))$) of a HC bimodule.
-We need to localize to $\C((\hbar))$ because otherwise the operator $\frac{1}{\hbar}[a,\cdot]$ is not defined on an arbitrary $\hat{\A}_{\paramq}(\hat{v})^{\wedge_0}_\hbar$-bimodule.
+For the latter derived version we take the subcategory in the derived category of the category of graded $\hat{\A}_{\paramq}(\hat{v})_\hbar$-bimodules with HC homology.
+For the former derived version we need to use the subcategory in the derived category of modules over with homology that is a localization (from $\C[[\hbar]]$ to $\C((\hbar))$) of a HC bimodule.
+We need to localize to $\C((\hbar))$ because the operator $\frac{1}{\hbar}[a,\cdot]$ is not defined on an arbitrary $\hat{\A}_{\paramq}(\hat{v})^{\wedge_0}_\hbar$-bimodule.
 Of course, we still have a completion functor (here $\operatorname{grbimod}$ means graded bimodules).
 A problem with this functor is that it is not an equivalence, the target category has more $\Hom$'s, which has to do with the fact that we do not require the action of a derivation $\hat{\operatorname{eu}}$ to be diagonalizable (and we do not see any way to impose this condition).

-Let us point out that this problem does not arise in the W-algebra setting, \cite{HC,W_dim} because there we have a Kazhdan torus action that fixes a point where we complete.
-So in that case it is enough to deal with $\C^\times$-equivariant derived categories. \end{Rem}
+Let us point out that this problem does not occur in the W-algebra setting, \cite{HC,W_dim} because there we have a Kazhdan torus action that fixes a point where we complete.
+So in that case it is enough to deal with weakly $\C^\times$-equivariant derived categories. \end{Rem}